Frequently Asked Questions

 What qualifications does Karen Lynch have?

-Karen Lynch is an IMI-qualified mediator, an IPMO Newly Qualified Mediator, and qualified Barrister.
+Karen Lynch is an IMI and MII qualified Mediator, and a qualified Barrister.

 How can I find out more information?